Malaysia's Kuala Lumpur Kepong eyes bigger stake in Britain's Synthomer - sources

 Synthomer has been expanding aggressively with the aim of becoming a leading global supplier and maker of polymers.
 Last year, it acquired the adhesive resin business of U.S.-based Eastman Chemical Company for $1 billion.

-Shares of Synthomer have dropped 71.6% in the year to date, Refinitiv data show.
+Shares of Synthomer in London rose 4.8% following the Reuters report.
+The stock has dropped 70.1% year-to-date, Refinitiv data show.

 ($1 = 4.7440 ringgit)